DC Social Security Attorney

 In addition to the previously listed issues, there are a number of other reasons why someone who is legitimately disabled may be denied benefits.
 Perhaps your doctor does not fully understand the legal definition of a disability or someone within the SSA failed to obtain the medical evidence that is required to prove your claim.
 Many cases are lost on appeal because the person filing the claim did not properly follow the appellate procedure.
 A personal injury attorney who is experienced in handling Social Security disability cases will know how to gather the necessary proof to demonstrate your disability and your inability to work for a full year, or more.
 He or she will also organize all of your work and medical history documentation, which can include voluminous records from previous employers and all of the medical records required to meet the SSA’s criteria.
 And your attorney will do all of these things within the required time frame, as there are strict time limits that apply to any Social Security claim.

 Contact Price Benowitz LLP for Help

 No reputable law firm or attorney can guarantee that you will be able to qualify for benefits, but every lawyer will tell you that the likelihood of your success depends in large part upon who you have handling your claim.
 Filing for Social Security benefits is a daunting and time-consuming process and one that is best left to professionals who have been through the process countless times before.
 If you are struggling with a life-altering medical condition that has destroyed your ability to care for yourself and your loved ones, contact our team of Social Security and personal injury attorneys at Price Benowitz for a no-cost case evaluation.
 This initial consultation will help you better understand the process that is required to prove your claim, and will give you a good sense of whether you are likely to be successful in your claim.
-Contact our Washington, DC law offices today at (202) 600-9400 to set up a consultation.
+Contact our Washington, DC injury law firm today to set up a consultation.